baldengineer/bit-preserve/Apple/Apple IIe/Apple IIe (NTSC) - 050-0051-D/readme.md

 # Apple IIe (NTSC) - 050-0051-D

-This is a directory for a KiCad project for the Apple IIe (NTSC) - 050-0051-D, currently in progress by [@rjhelms](https://github.com/rjhelms).
+This is a directory for a KiCad project for the Apple IIe (NTSC) - 050-0051-D, captured in KiCad by [@rjhelms](https://github.com/rjhelms).

+## Notes on conventions used

+* KiCad does not accept `/` in net labels.
+Where this appears in the original schematic it has been rendered as `_`.
+* `*` at the end of a net label indicated "active low" in the original schematic.
+This has been rendered with the `~` prefix to render with a bar above the name.
+* ICs are rendered as they appear in the original schematic, which often omit power pins.

+## Original schematic errata

+* RP1 is notated as both `3.3` and `3.3K`.
+Given its application in circuit, 3.3K is almost certainly the correct value.
+* The output KSTRD on the keyboard encoder UE14 is labelled KSTRB at UE5, the IOU.
+This appears to be intentional.

 ## Known issues / to-dos / questions

-* Net labels can not use `/` in KiCad.
-Using `|` instead.
-* Many ICs (74 series logic, some ASICs) do not have power pins.
-Would it be worth adding hidden symbols?
+* Would it be worth adding hidden power symbols where appropriate for ICs?
-* Clarify where power is +5 vs +5C, etc. - especially if using hidden symbols.
-* Review passives for notation consistency
 * Unclear text:
     * Page 2:
         * Value of R14
-        * Refdes of R18
         * Net label ~C06X
-* MDIN|OUT - should this be MDIN|~OUT?
 * Consider custom resistor array symbols - KiCad library symbols only have pin 1 connected on unit A
-* Inconsistencies / errors in schematic:
-    * Page 1: RP1 both 3.3 and 3.3K
-    * Page 2 has KSTRD, page 3 has KSTRB